mateyct/startup/README.md

 - Users can securely sign in
 - Several users can join together in a game
-- On their turn, drawer will receive a random prompt to draw
+- On their turn, players will roll dice, move spaces, enter rooms, and submit suspicions
-- Drawing will appear on all devices, but only the drawer can draw on it
-- Other players will guess what it is as the first player draws
-- Each player guess is shown as they are made
-- The player chosen to draw will change over multiple rounds
-- Player with the most correct guesses wins
+- The board will update with player movements on every device
+- Players' suspicion submissions will be stored and viewable
+- Player turns will rotate around active players
+- If enough time:
+    - Players will have pieces of information
-- Players can view the leaderboard of most wins overall
+    - Players can gather information as they submit suspicions
+    - A player can make a final accusation and win if correct

 ### Technologies